NAS Campus

 NAS has four dynamic exhibition spaces including the recently launched NAS Drawing Gallery and the central NAS Gallery, which presents up to four major exhibitions each year as well as presenting annual graduate student exhibitions.
 Exhibitions are accompanied by scholarly publications and a dynamic range of public programs that provide a rich context for the interpretation and understanding of art.

-The NAS Print Lab is a professional digital print facility available to students, alumni and the wider arts community.
+The NAS Print Lab is a professional digital print facility available to students, staff and alumni.
 Established in September 2017, the Print Lab has fast become the print lab of choice for professional artists exhibiting in Sydney and regional galleries.

 Our central digital imaging lab also provides students access to the full range of Adobe digital imaging software to assist in preparing their work for print and exhibition.